ankit5054/Tambola/README.md

 <b>Postgres database is used.</b>

-Step 1: Clone Repository
+Step 1: Clone Repository<br>
-Step 2: Do <code>run npm i</code> command in order to install project dependencies Step 3: Do make change in DB connection at the following path<code>./src/DB/Connection.ts</code>
+Step 2: Do <code>run npm i</code> command in order to install project dependencies<br>
-Step 4: Do make a build of the code using following command <code>npm run build</code>
+Step 3: Do make change in DB connection at the following path<code>./src/DB/Connection.ts</code><br>
-Step 5: Run command <code>npm run migration:run</code> in order to create tables in pstgres database.
+Step 4: Do make a build of the code using following command <code>npm run build</code><br>
-Step 6: Use following commands to run the application
+Step 5: Run command <code>npm run migration:run</code> in order to create tables in pstgres database.<br>

-To start in dev, run following command <br>
+Step 6: Use following commands to run the application To start in dev, run following command
 <code>
 npm run start:dev
 </code>

-To start build, run following command <br>
+To start build, run following command
 <code>
 npm run start:build
 </code>